 The first festival took place on Saturday 22nd September 2018, and comprised short talks and discussion with diverse maintainers and those who support them.
 Check out the recordings and photos of the day.

 It was held at University of London Conferences Central, Malet Street, London, UK

 Maintainers can be found in many contexts, including nature, software, infrastructure, communities, industry, information, arts and heritage.
-The Festival will bring together traditional disciplines of maintenance, repair and stewardship, with new forms such as supporting digital products, sustaining open source software, and moderating online communities.
+The Festival brings together traditional disciplines of maintenance, repair and stewardship, with new forms such as supporting digital products, sustaining open source software, and moderating online communities.
 The Festival aims to share learning around maintainer skills and tools and how maintenance is resourced and rewarded, and to boost the morale of maintainers across sectors with inspiring ideas and stories.
-The 2018 Festival of Maintenance will start a lasting conversation across communities of maintainers and stewards, building shared practices, and raising awareness more widely of the value of this work and where it sits within our society.
+The 2018 Festival of Maintenance sought to start a lasting conversation across communities of maintainers and stewards, building shared practices, and raising awareness more widely of the value of this work and where it sits within our society.